Close

 • Stay in gear longer than you think, especially going uphill

-Braking and cornering
+Braking and Cornering

 Performance under braking is adequate, just keep in mind that hard braking can make the rear loose and you can experience snap oversteer.
 The car also has ABS installed to assist the driver with lock-ups.